poupartfarms/poupartfarms.github.io/_posts/2017-03-02-baking-without-animals.md

 Cow’s milk is incredibly easy to replace under most circumstances.
 Pretty much every grocery store in Montreal now has a plethora of dairy-free alternatives, including (but not limited to!) soy milk, almond milk, coconut milk, and rice milk.
-And of those bases, you find option (and sometimes combinations) of sugar free, original flavoured, vanilla flavoured, chocolate flavoured, and more.
+And of those bases, you find options (and sometimes combinations) of sugar free, original flavoured, vanilla flavoured, chocolate flavoured, and more.

 In baking, you can usually replace cow’s milk 1:1 with one of these other milks.